circlefin/stablecoin-evm/doc/tokendesign.md

   implementation contract
 - `rescuer` - transfer any ERC-20 tokens that are locked up in the contract

-Circle will control the address of all roles except for minters, which will be controlled by the entities that Circle elects to make minters
+Circle will control the address of all roles.

 ## ERC-20